Skip to content

 Prerequisites

-• The network share must be accessible from your machine
+• The network share must be accessible from your machine on port 445 (SMB)

-• Valid credentials (username/password) for the share
+• Valid credentials for the share (see supported types above)

 • Share path in UNC format: //server/share